 I’ve even started bringing these with me EVERYWHERE.
 I bring them traveling so I can bring food on the airplane and fold the container down when I’m finished eating.
 I’ve even started bringing them with me when I know I’m going to take out food, such as my local burrito place.

 I just hand her my container and she packs the burrito in my reusable box rather than having to use a throwaway container.
 The business owner wins AND the environment wins!

 There are some entrepreneurs and universities trying to make a dent in this disposable container problem.

 Go Box, based out of Portland, OR offers a subscription service that allows you to request a reusable container from a food vendor who participates.
 Later, you can return the container at a drop-off point to be cleaned and redistributed – kinda like a Netflix for food containers.

 On the university side, a company called OZZI provides reusable containers for schools and businesses to use in their cafeterias.
 Similar to Go Box, diners get their food in reusable containers then return the OZZI container to a drop-off location to be cleaned and used again.

 You can get a good idea of how they work in this video by Vox (forward to 3:30 to see OZZI containers in use):

-I would LOVE to see Go Box and a program like the one at UC – Colo Springs come to the UC campuses in the Denver and Boulder areas.
+I would LOVE to see Go Box and a program come to the college campuses in the Denver and Boulder areas.
 This seems like something Denverites and Boulderites would love!